 SBI Clerk Syllabus 2020: View here Detail about SBI Clerk Syllabus 2020 Section-wise and New Exam Pattern 2020 or View here at sbi.co.in.

-SBI Clerk Syllabus 2020 for Prelims and Mains Exam – Check Detail Syllabus Here
+SBI Clerk Exam Syllabus 2021 for Prelims and Mains Exam – Check Detailed Syllabus Here

 SBI Clerk Syllabus 2020: Important Topics For SBI Clerk Exam

 Before getting into the detailed SBI Clerk syllabus, candidates need to know about the SBI Clerk exam pattern.
 There have been minor changes in the SBI Clerk exam pattern 2020.

 The SBI Clerk exam is conducted in two phases – Preliminary Exam and Main Exam.

 SBI Clerk Exam Pattern For Prelims Exam: SBI Clerk Syllabus

 The SBI Clerk Preliminary exam is of one-hour duration (separately-timed) and has three sections.
 Previously, the SBI Clerk Preliminary exam was not separately timed.